Emanuel Miller (basketball)

-Emanuel Miller (born June 19, 2000) is a Canadian college basketball player for the TCU Horned Frogs of the Big 12 Conference.
-He previously played for the Texas A&M Aggies.
+Emanuel Miller (born June 19, 2000) is a Canadian professional basketball player for the Chicago Bulls of the National Basketball Association (NBA), on a two-way contract with the Windy City Bulls of the NBA G League.
+He played college basketball for the Texas A&M Aggies and the TCU Horned Frogs.

-Early life and high school career
+Early life

 Miller began his high school career at Bill Crothers Secondary School.
 Prior to his junior season, he transferred to La Lumiere School.
 Miller transferred to Prolific Prep for his senior season.
 In October 2018, he committed to Virginia Tech over offers from Maryland, Minnesota, and Buffalo.
 After Buzz Williams accepted the head coaching position at Texas A&M, Miller followed him to play for the Aggies.

 College career

 Miller averaged 6.4 points and 6.3 rebounds per game as a freshman.
 On January 26, 2021, he scored a career-high 28 points in a 78–54 loss to South Carolina.
 As a sophomore, Miller averaged 16.2 points and 8.2 rebounds per game.
 Following the season, he transferred to TCU, citing the desire of a fresh start.
+Miller averaged 10.3 points and 6.2 rebounds per game in his junior season.
+As a senior, he averaged 12.3 points and 6.5 rebounds per game.
+In his final season, Miller averaged 15.8 points and 6.1 rebounds per game.
+He was named to the Second Team All-Big 12.

+Professional career

+Texas Legends (2024)

+After going undrafted in the 2024 NBA draft, Miller signed with the Dallas Mavericks on July 12, 2024 and joined them for the 2024 NBA Summer League.
+However, he was waived on October 18 and on October 26, he joined the Texas Legends.

+Chicago / Windy City Bulls (2024–present)

+On December 28, 2024, Miller signed a two-way contract with the Chicago Bulls.